Moreholidays December Wright Brothers Day

 History and Origin of Lego Build Day

-The LEGO Group, makers of these wildly popular toy bricks, created Lego Build Day.
+The LEGO Group, makers of these wildly popular toy bricks, created this holiday.
 Quite obviously, they did so to promote the products and the brand.
 First created in 2020, it is now an annual event.

 This Day in History